 While a mortgage payment might have signaled success in the past, today more people are choosing to rent for convenience over necessity.
-These shifting ideologies of success mean a large pool of affluent renters are shaping the market for developers and owners who want to attract high end tenants with high end amenities.
+These shifting ideologies of success mean a large pool of affluent renters are shaping the market for developers and owners who want to attract high-end tenants with luxury amenities.

 Multifamily development trends reveal what luxury apartment dwellers are willing to pay above market value for in their rental properties.

 While not every renter is willing to pay for these amenities, some fancy rental communities are providing more than covered parking and onsite laundry.
-For tenants who don’t consider price an factor when finding the perfect rental property, here are some the luxury amenities available for them to choose from:
+For tenants who don’t consider price a factor when finding the perfect rental property, there are some numerous high-end amenities from which to choose.

-Movie Theater: Community recreation rooms have gone one step further at luxury apartments to include full service media rooms with big screens, comfy seating, private screenings and movie theater style snacks for tenants.
+Community recreation rooms have gone one step further at luxury apartments to include full-service media rooms with big screens, comfy seating, private screenings and movie theater style snacks for tenants.

-Guest Suites: High-end apartments offer tenants the ability to reserve a furnished suite for visiting overnight guests at costs similar to hotel.
+High-end apartments offer tenants the ability to reserve a furnished suite for visiting overnight guests at costs similar to a hotel.
 Residents have the opportunity to invite friends or family to visit without the burden of pulling out the air mattress.

-Concierge Service: An onsite concierge is available for residents at some high end apartment to schedule appointments, plan personal events, shop and even run errands for tenants.
+An on-site concierge is available for residents at some high-end apartment to schedule appointments, plan personal events, shop and even run errands for tenants.